 - THINKING AND INQUIRY COMPETENCY: Thinking, Questioning, Wondering, Exploring, Researching, Reflecting and Documenting.
 There are many different thinking skills that one can use depending on the learning experience.
 It is important to acknowledge that thinking is complex and multidimensional.
 Students need to be able to identify, understand and have an opportunity to use thoughtful approaches in various situations, be inquisitive and ask questions.

-- SUBJECT-SPECIFIC COMPETENCIES: Knowing relevant content, Conceptual Understanding, and area-specific competencies.
-Some competencies are closely tied to a specific area of learning like Mathematics or Science and will be developed through learning experiences that are connected to these subjects.
+- SPECIFIC COMPETENCIES: Knowing relevant content, Conceptual Understanding, and area-specific competencies.
+Some competencies are closely tied to a specific area of learning like Mathematics or Science and will be developed through learning experiences that are connected to these areas.